akarras/ultros/README.md

 # Ultros

-Ultros is a Final Fantasy XIV marketboard analysis tool that utilizes data sourced from Universalis written in Rust.
+Ultros is a Final Fantasy XIV marketboard analysis tool that utilizes data sourced from Universalis.
+Blazingly fast and written in Rust.

+Currently hosted on https://fly.io via https://ultros.app

 ### Development